-The Center for Dairy Excellence is fortunate to have nine individuals employed who are passionate about dairy and seeing dairy farm families thrive in Pennsylvania.
-Six employees are full-time, while three are part-time.
+The Center for Dairy Excellence is fortunate to have seven, full-time individuals employed who are passionate about dairy and seeing dairy farm families thrive in Pennsylvania.
 Keep reading to learn more about each staff member!

 Learn About Each Staff Member:

 Jayne has been with the Center since September 2006.
 She graduated with highest distinction from Penn State and has 20 years’ of experience in strategic marketing and communications, holding positions with Mid-Atlantic Dairy Association & Land O’Lakes.
 Jayne and her husband Robby have a dairy and crop farm in East Berlin.

 Favorite dairy product: Milkshakes in the evening and cheese on everything